How Pompeo convinced Trump to kill Soleimani and fulfilled a decade-long goal - KTVZ

 “If an American hadn’t died, I don’t think any of this would have happened,” the Republican said.

-As planning got underway, Pompeo worked with the Chairman of the Joint Chiefs Army Gen. Mark Milley and the commander of CENTCOM Marine Gen. Kenneth McKenzie to assess the profile of troops in the field.
+As planning got underway, Pompeo worked with Esper, the Chairman of the Joint Chiefs Army Gen. Mark Milley and the commander of CENTCOM Marine Gen. Kenneth McKenzie, who assessed the profile of troops in the field.
 Multiple sources also say that hawkish Republican Sens.
 Tom Cotton of Arkansas and Lindsey Graham of South Carolina, were kept in the loop and also pushed Trump to respond.

 Trump was not at all reluctant to target Soleimani, multiple sources said, adding that the President’s other senior advisers — Esper, Milley, CIA Director Gina Haspel and national security adviser Robert O’Brien — “were all on board.”

-Note: CLARIFICATION: This story has been updated to more precisely detail who was involved in assessing the profile of troops in the field.